You are currently viewing How to Plan an Aromatherapy Garden

 How to Plan an Aromatherapy Garden

-Our sense of smell can evoke wonderful feelings and help trigger happy memories.
-We all use fragrance to scent our bodies and our homes with little regard to our outdoor spaces.
-The act of planning and setting up an aromatherapy garden can be a lot easier than you think.
-The most important part is to keep it simple and design it to work with your garden and your needs.
-You don’t have to live in a stately home to set up an aromatherapy garden; even a window box can work wonders!
+Our sense of smell can evoke wonderful feelings and trigger happy memories.
+We often scent our bodies and homes with fragrance, but we rarely consider using our outdoor spaces.
+Planning and setting up an aromatherapy garden can be easier than you think.
+The key is to keep it simple and design it around your garden and personal preferences.
+You don’t need a large estate to enjoy the benefits; even a window box can work wonders.

 Things to Consider when setting up an Aromatherapy Garden

-• The size or area of the garden you can use
+• The size of your garden or growing area

 • Your budget!

-When you are first starting your aromatherapy garden think less is more.
-Start with a few plants and see how they work you can always add to it as each season approaches.
-This way you will end up with a good mix of flowers and not everything blooming for a couple of months of the year.
+When starting your aromatherapy garden, remember: less is more.
+Begin with a few plants and observe how they grow; you can always add more each season.
+This approach ensures a good mix of flowering times rather than everything blooming for only a short period.

 Here’s a Selection of Plants we Love in our Aromatherapy Garden